Batman The Enemy Within Episode 3 Download Free PC Game Full Version - Code List

 About This Game

-After an surprising reunion, Bruce finds his consideration (and his loyalties) stretched in yet one more course.
-Now, along with brokering an influence wrestle between Commissioner Gordon and Amanda Waller, Bruce should steadiness romantic entanglements along with his mission to infiltrate the Pact.
-As he plunges deeper into the legal underworld, the villains’ plan begins to return into focus, however will his deceptions take a dire toll?
+After an sudden reunion, Bruce finds his consideration (and his loyalties) stretched in yet one more path.
+Now, along with brokering an influence battle between Commissioner Gordon and Amanda Waller, Bruce should stability romantic entanglements along with his mission to infiltrate the Pact.
+As he plunges deeper into the felony underworld, the villains’ plan begins to return into focus, however will his deceptions take a dire toll?

 Title: Batman: The Enemy Within – The Telltale Series